EeroAnt/CubeDraftSimulator/Documentation/technical side.md

 The back end keeps track of everyones picks, mains, sides and commanders.
 When user makes change to any of these, the change is messaged to the backend and the backend responds with updated contents of this users situation.

 Once seated, every user sees two tokens in the upper right corner of their screen.
 One for the draft and one for the seat.
 If a draft is in a lobby, submitting that drafts token takes you to the lobby, given that there is room for another player.
 If the draft is ongoing and has an empty seat, submitting that drafts token prompts user for a seat token.
 If a token for a empty seat is given, the user will be seated and the draft may continue.

+### After drafting
+The same deck building view persists with a couple of changes.
+There's no player order, so neighbours are not printed, and there's no reason to swap views.
+There's a link to download the deck as a csv file in the navigation bar instead.